Program Focus Area

 - Developing policies, plans, and ordinances to reduce risks, manage weather and climate events, and speed recovery.

-- Public awareness and preparedness.
+- Increasing public awareness and preparedness.

 - Developing and identifying effective standards and metrics for assessing weather and climate resiliency.